She said she was going to have to owe you a really big favour.

 And yes, the younger and less powerful Kindred are more likely to be screwed over by their elders due to their lack of strength in negotiations.
-This seems entirely appropriate for the setting.
+This is part of the structure of the setting.
 (Go Anarchs!)

 Of course, the elders can’t betray the PCs every time - even Shadowrun sometimes has Mister Johnson skip the part where he betrays the runners and provides a final boss fight at the end of the adventure.
 Reputations can be important, so the Harpies’ influence over the web of favours comes back in, and rightly so.
 But always be looking for an angle.

 And then there are the things a vampire is simply expected to do.
 Don’t ask for payment for upholding the Masquerade, or observe how many tasks seem to be counted as upholding the Masquerade...